jolmari/software-engineering-docs/docs/pages/azure/naming.md

 Azure also recommends using *lowercase* letters, *dashes* to separate words, and *short* names that are easy to remember and type.

+When developing a naming convention, it is important to pick and choose only the relevant pieces of information.
+It is not necessary, for example, to include the *instance number suffix*, or the *region name* in the resource name if all resources are in the same region and there is only one instance of each resource type.
+It could be more useful to include more fine-grained descriptive information, if the resources are not easily distinguishable by their type alone.

 ## Examples

 The following [documentation](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming) lists some naming convention examples